-Plant sun and shade gardens composed exclusively of native species on village-owned parkways to attract native pollinators and butterflies
+- Plant sun and shade gardens composed exclusively of native species on village-owned parkways to attract native pollinators and butterflies - Encourage residents to participate by offering these gardens at no cost as an activity for children and adults as part of a Green Block Party - Offer gardens to schools throughout the village at no cost as an activity for Green Groups (e.g., Green4Good, Trinity HS Horticulture Club, etc.) - The Deep Roots Project performs the garden prep, planting, spring clean-up and mulching; resident garden host to water, weed and maintain the garden - Work with the VRF staff to add / modify / remove the request for a P4P garden on the Block Party Request Form and provide instruction in the Block Party Permit Approval and Instruction Email to residents - Create and maintain informational material on the VRF website - Input the gardens on the Green America Climate Victory Garden map as well as on the VRF native garden map

-- Encourage residents to participate by offering these gardens at no cost as an activity for children as part of a Green Block Party - Offer gardens to schools throughout the village at no cost as an activity for Green Groups (e.g., Green4Good, Trinity HS Horticulture Club, etc.) - Hire The Deep Roots Project to do the garden prep, planting, spring clean-up and mulching; depend upon the resident garden host to water, weed and maintain the garden throughout the summer and fall - Work with the VRF staff to add / modify / remove the request for a P4P garden on the Block Party Request Form and provide instruction in the Block Party Permit Approval and Instruction Email to residents - Create and maintain informational material on the VRF website - Input the gardens on the Green America Climate Victory Garden map as well as on the VRF map
+Status: The program is funded through grants from The Oak Park River Forest Community Foundation,

-Status: The program is funded for three years through grants from PlanItGreen and the ComEd Openlands Program from 2018 through 2020
+PlanItGreen and the ComEd Openlands Program for three years from 2018 through 2020.